Education in Catalan

-Programs of education in the Catalan language exist today principally in Andorra and the Catalan-speaking regions of Spain.
+Programmes of education in Catalan language exist today principally in Andorra and the Catalan-speaking autonomous communities of Spain.

 After the Spanish transition to democracy in 1978, the Catalan language was restored in the sphere of education in Spain for millions of speakers.
 The introduction of Catalan varied considerably depending on the territory.
 In Catalonia and the Balearic Islands a linguistic model was adopted according to which Catalan is the main vehicular language.
 A radically different model was followed in the Valencian Community in which parents are, in theory, able to choose which language their children are educated in.
 There also is some privately funded Catalan language education in Roussillon France.

 History

 Catalan was removed from the sphere of education between the 17th and 20th centuries, as the various states in which the language is spoken imposed obligatory education in the respective state language.
-Nevertheless, the country’s different social sectors were aware that education is a decisive sphere both for the country’s progress and for the language's vitality, meaning the demands to introduce Catalan into education and the complaints concerning the relegation were frequent throughout all of this period.
+Nevertheless, the country’s different social sectors were aware that education is a decisive sphere both for the country’s progress and for the language's vitality, meaning the demands to introduce Catalan into education and the complaints concerning its relegation were frequent throughout all of this period.

-The situation started to change, above all in Catalonia, in the early 20th century, with the rise of Catalan Nationalism; firstly on the part of the Commonwealth of Catalonia and later the Autonomous Republican Government.
+The situation started to change, above all in Catalonia, in the early 20th century, with the rise of Catalan nationalism; firstly on the part of the Commonwealth of Catalonia and later the Autonomous Republican Government.
 In the Decree of April 29, 1930, Second Spanish Republic minister Marcelino Domingo allowed the use of Catalan in primary schools.
-It was in fact the Catalonia Statute of Autonomy 1932 which for the first time introduced the teaching of Catalan and in Catalan at all levels of education.
-However, the period of autonomy was extremely brief, although its work laid the foundations that would allow, decades later, professional education sectors to maintain the Catalan language, even at the height of the Francoist Dictatorship, when the language was prohibited and its users persecuted.
+It was in fact Catalonia's Statute of Autonomy of 1932 which for the first time introduced the teaching of Catalan and in Catalan at all levels of education.
+However, the period of autonomy was extremely brief, although its work laid the foundations that would allow, decades later, professional education sectors to maintain the Catalan language, even at the height of the Francoist Dictatorship, when the language was all but prohibited and its users persecuted.

-In 1933, the Valencian language was first taught at the Hermitage of Saint Paul of Albocàsser.
+In 1933, the Valencian variety of the language was first taught at the Hermitage of Saint Paul of Albocàsser.
 In summer that year four prominent teachers —Carles Salvador, Enric Soler i Godes, Antoni Porcar i Candel and Francesc Boix Senmartí—, and 24 8-to-13 year-old male students gathered together.

-The recovery of democracy and a certain degree of autonomy in the Catalan-speaking territories included in the Kingdom of Spain allowed the recovery of the language in the sphere of education, an example that was to stimulate the rest of the linguistic domain.
+The recovery of democracy and grant of autonomy in the Catalan-speaking territories included in the Kingdom of Spain allowed the recovery of the language in the sphere of education, an example that was to stimulate the rest of the linguistic domain.
 However, the recovery was highly uneven around the territory, and the regional and administrative fragmentation means that today, the position of Catalan in the world of education varies hugely depending on the location in question.